SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 Document Revision History
 =========================

-**2022-01-16**
+**2022-01-26**

 * Updated for Swift 5.6.

 * Updated the :ref:`Expressions_ExplicitMemberExpression` section
-  with information about using ``#if`` with chained method calls and other postfix expressions.
+  with information about using ``#if`` around chained method calls and other postfix expressions.

-* Revised figures throughout.
+* Revised figures throughout to use a consistent, current art style.

 **2021-09-20**